-Jurisdiction Constraint/Note Reason Ireland Spring transmission ratings are in place (Summer transmission ratings will be implemented 01/05/24).
+Jurisdiction Constraint/Note Reason Ireland Autumn transmission ratings are in place.
 Seasonal.
-Northern Ireland Spring transmission ratings are in place.
+Northern Ireland Autumn transmission ratings are in place.
 Seasonal.
-Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
-Please Note: Due to technical reasons the preferred unit will be MP3 when available.
-Security of Supply Ireland Synchronous condenser MP5 is must run when available and when MP2 is not scheduled on.
-Assessment of new technology.
-Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30 Limit Type: N: >= Security of Supply
+Ireland Synchronous condenser MP5 is must run where export flows on EWIC are >= 200 MW, when MP2 is not scheduled on.
+System Stability Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 1 at all times C30 Limit Type: N: >= Security of Supply Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
+Security of Supply Ireland DB1 Is must run.
+Load Flow Control in the Dublin Area.